 The wars went in the First Men's favour until the two sides reached a peace agreement, called the Pact, on the Isle of Faces.
 The First Men gave dominion of the deep woods to the children and promised not to put any weirwood trees to the axe anywhere in the realm.
 In return, they received claim to the rest of the Westeros.

 Four Thousand Years of Friendship

 The Pact began 4,000 years of friendship and peace between the two peoples.
 The years that followed the forging of the Pact is known as the Age of Heroes.
 In time, the First Men eventually set aside their religion to worship the children's secret gods of the wood.
 Like the children they would carve faces into the weirwoods.
 The children of the forest taught them to use ravens to communicate over long distances, but in those days the birds would speak the words, and the greenseers of the children could change their skins and speak through the birds.

 When the the Long Night came to pass and the Others began to invade from the far north of Westeros the First Men and the children joined forces.
 A legendary hero, called the last hero, is said to have led the coalition against the Others.
 The Others were driven back and the Night's Watch was created to keep them at bay.
 The First Men are also the people responsible for building the Wall, which still stands to this day.

 Invasion of the Andals

 Roughly around 6,000 years before Aegon's Landing, the Andals crossed the narrow sea and began their invasion of Westeros, ending the Pact.
 For several hundred years the First Men and the Andals warred, fighting for control of the continent.
-Eventually, the Andals conquered or married into the kingdoms in the southern half of the continent, while the Kings of Winter stopped all Andal incursions through the Neck at Moat Cailin.
+Eventually, the Andals conquered or married into the kingdoms in the southern half of the continent, while the First Men Kings of Winter stopped all Andal incursions through the Neck at Moat Cailin.

 Armour and Weaponry